About Medication Reviews and Appointments for Medication.

 If you update your registered telephone number you will need to wait 24 hours before using the service.

-Help us to go paperless - we would like ALL our patients to sign up for the NHS Electronic Prescription Service (EPS)
+Help your surgery - we would like ALL patients to sign up for the NHS Electronic Prescription Service (EPS)

-For short term conditions, Over the counter medicines will no longer be prescribed August 2018
+For short term conditions the local NHS has decided that Over the counter medicines will no longer be prescribed August 2018

 Examples of what can be purchased without a prescription are: